-The current situation surrounding the Coronavirus COVID-19 challenges our traditional way of working on physically being in the building while many of us are working from home.
+The Covid lockdown challenged our traditional way of working, physically being in the building, while many of us were working from home.

 There are pros and cons to this situation but it does mean teams will need to have a discussion on how they’re going to work together in this scenario.

 If you need help facilitating these discussions or sessions reach out to us here.

 If you dress at home like you are about to go out for a jog, you’re telling yourself it’s okay to be “relaxed, casual and to a degree… unprofessional”.
 By dressing like you are going to be in the office, you are telling yourself and everyone around you that you mean business!

 Prepare your schedule

 If you have other people working at home (or just home in general), you need to share with them upfront that while you are in this physical space, you are mentally in your workspace.
 People will naturally want to ask you to do things with them and around the house.
 With occasional exceptions, within work hours you are working.
 Not free.

 Prepare a schedule for yourself, outlining when you are going to start work, finish, take breaks and ensure you allow time to catch up with colleagues in this schedule.
 At work, you get to brainstorm and be creative together.
 At home, you need to work harder on this.